wlaurance/Criminology/Journals/shifting_approaches_to_punishment_control_of_crime/journal.md

 FGR is just one way the punishment control can shift.
 I believe for non hardened criminals, a different approach needs to be taken.
 Similar to Europe, the U.S. needs to not treat simple drug charges as if the person has commited murder or another violent crime.

+It is interesting to reflect back on the first weeks of class and think about the self reporting surveys.
+Those surveys concluded that everyone does something wrong or illegal big or small in their lifetime at least once.
+Are all of those actions worthy of incarceration or capital punishment?